Numerical-analysis-in-julija/Methode_of_conjugate_gradients.lj/docs/src/index.md

     println("Solution: ", x)
     println("Number of iterations: ", iterations)

 The output shows the solution vector x and the number of iterations required to achieve convergence.
-The solution can be used to visualize the graph embedding in 2D or 3D space, depending on the dimensions of the problem.

 To summarize, the code provides a complete implementation of the Conjugate Gradient method for solving sparse linear systems with ScatteredArray data type.
 This is particularly useful for the task of graph embedding using the physical method, as demonstrated in the provided example.

 5. The code provided below solves a quadratic optimization problem using both the gradient descent and the conjugate gradient methods.
 The problem is defined as minimizing the function f(x) = 0.5 * x' * A * x - b' * x, where A and b are given.
 The contour plot shows the convergence of both methods.
+The gradient descent method converges to a local minimum, while the conjugate gradient method converges to the global minimum.
+The code also shows how to use the Plots package to create a contour plot.

         function f(x)
             return 0.5 * x' * A * x - b' * x